• Skip to primary navigation

 FAQs

-How to store roasted cauliflower salad.
+How to store cauliflower salad

 If you have leftovers of this salad, then you can store it in an air tight container for up to 2 days.
 We would recommend only dressing it just before you are serving, otherwise it can get soggy.